 Religious Education – Mrs H. Howlett

 At Cotteridge we believe that the teaching of Religious Education helps to develop a child’s character and to understand the world in which they live.
-At our school we follow the Birmingham Local Agreed Syllabus.
-This means that our curriculum is reflective of the diverse and dynamic religions in our city.
-The teaching of Religious Education is fun and engaging in order to deepen the children’s understanding of faith and belief.
+At our school we follow the Birmingham Agreed Syllabus which is decided by representatives from different faiths across our multicultural city.
+This means that our curriculum is reflective of the diverse and dynamic religions here.
+The teaching of Religious Education is fun and engaging in order to deepen the children’s understanding of faith and belief and to give them opportunities to discuss and explore different aspects of the faiths around them.

-As a Unicef Rights Respecting school, we encourage our children to talk about their own beliefs and to be respectful to the beliefs and practices of others.
-We closely link many lessons to our multicultural society and British values.
+As a UNICEF Rights Respecting school, we encourage our children to talk about their own beliefs and to be respectful of the beliefs and practices of others.